-Thumba Flower is one another example of a native plant slowly departing from our households and villages.
+Thumba Flower is another example of a native plant slowly departing from our households and villages.
 Like Krishnakireedam (pagoda flower), its white flowers were once unavoidable during Onam Festival.
-It is also widely popular as a taste enhancer, especially when added rice dishes.
+It is also widely popular as a taste enhancer, especially when added to rice dishes.

 It belongs to the family Lamiaceae.
 In English, it is Common Leucas.

 Apart from it, Karinthumba (Anisomeles malabarica) and Perunthumba (Leucas cephalotes) are also close relatives from the same family.

 Thumba grows to a height of 30 to 40 cm on average.
 It is an erect herb with hair-like projections all over the leaves and stem.

 Leaves are lanceolate with pointed tips.
 They can be somewhere between 3 to 6 cm long and 1 to 1.5 cm broad.
 They appear hairier underneath compared to the upper side.
 The leaves have glucoside content.

 The flower is white.
 It resembles the shape of feet.
 It looks like a bilabiate.